OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 - Install the Docker Engine using the instructions from this link: [Docker Engine](https://docs.docker.com/engine/install/debian/#install-using-the-repository) (for my VM, I used the apt repository to install the Docker Engine).
 - Install the Docker Compose plugin following the instructions from this link: [Docker Compose](https://docs.docker.com/compose/install/linux/#install-using-the-repository).

-Next, I'll spin up a container (we'll be running Mage and MariaDB from this container) using 'docker compose up' from a custom github private repository I made in my account.
+Next, I'll spin up a container (I'll be running Mage and MariaDB from this container) using 'docker compose up' from a custom github private repository I made in my account.
 You can fork a sample repository link [here](https://github.com/mage-ai/compose-quickstart).
 Next edit the Dockerfile as you wish (if necessary for your case).
 I also edited the 'dev.env' file to reflect the project name as 'GCP_Pipeline'.
 'GCP_Pipeline' would later on reflect as the name of my project in Mage.

 Let's see a snippet of the docker-compose.yml file that spins up the Mage instance and MariaDB database: